-The governing body and the diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer continuing support, encouragement, affirmation and realistic challenge to the successful candidate.
+The Mater Ecclesiae Catholic Multi Academy Trust, governing body and the diocese acknowledge the importance of the role of the Catholic Headteacher and will actively offer continuing support, encouragement, affirmation and realistic challenge to the successful candidate.

-The governing board is committed to safeguarding and promoting the welfare of children and young people.
+Mater Ecclesiae is committed to safeguarding and promoting the welfare of children and young people.
 The Headteacher must ensure that the highest priority is given to following the guidance and regulations relating to safeguarding and child protection.
 Appointment is conditional upon receipt of satisfactory Disclosure and Barring Service (DBS) checks in relation to criminal and child protection matters.